 We would like to participate in the above referenced syndicate.

-We acknowledge receipt of the following documents: a) Patent Purchase Agreement, executed by SynPat (as purchaser) and the Patent Seller; b) Patent License Agreement between SynPat (as Licensor) and us (as Licensee), signed by SynPat; c) Invitation to Participate in a Syndicated Patent Acquisition, from SynPat; d) this Request to Participate; e) Fenwick and West’s opinion letter to SynPat regarding certain tax implications, and f) PricewaterhouseCoopers LLP (“PWC”) Third Party Release, to be filled in, signed, and sent back to SynPat together with this Request to Participate form.
+We acknowledge receipt of the following documents: a) Patent Purchase Agreement, executed by SynPat (as purchaser) and the Patent Seller; b) Patent License Agreement between SynPat (as Licensor) and us (as Licensee), signed by SynPat; c) Invitation to Participate in a Syndicated Patent Acquisition, from SynPat; d) this Request to Participate; e) Fenwick and West’s opinion letter to SynPat regarding certain tax implications; f) Nondisclosure Agreement and PricewaterhouseCoopers LLP (“PWC”) Third Party Release, to be filled in, signed, and sent back to SynPat together with this Request to Participate form.

 We understand that:

 According to the Patent Purchase Agreement, SynPat has a right to acquire the Patents at the Seller’s Upfront Price (“SUP”), within 100 calendar days from the Effective Date.
 The license granted to us under the Patent License Agreement shall be in full effect when the rights in the Patents are transferred to SynPat pursuant to Section 2.2 of the Patent Purchase Agreement.
-The rights in the Patents will automatically be transferred to SynPat upon formation of a syndicate, i.e., when SynPat receives from prospective Participants Requests to Participate with payment commitments sufficient, in the aggregate, to fund the SUP.
+The rights in the Patents will automatically be transferred to SynPat upon payment of the SUP to the seller, which shall be no longer than ___ days after SynPat receives from prospective Participants Requests to Participate with payment commitments sufficient, in the aggregate, to fund the SUP.

 Our License Fee will be calculated by PWC according to the following formula: Seller’s Upfront Price/Number of Participants (SUP/NoP), up to the maximum we authorize below.

-Upon assignment of the rights to the Patents to SynPat, SynPat will send to all the Participants Payment Notices stating the participation fee (same as license fee), and we shall wire our participation fee directly to the Patent Seller’s bank account, as stated in the Patent Purchase Agreement, within seven (7) calendar days.
+Upon collection of Requests to Participate with payment commitments sufficient, in the aggregate, to fund the SUP, SynPat will send to all the Participants Payment Notices stating the participation fee (same as license fee), and we shall wire our participation fee directly to SynPat’s bank account within seven (7) calendar days.

 As a Participant, we may request to acquire SynPat’s rights to license the third parties designated below, at a price equal to 1.5 * SUP / NoP.